 Once of a day, promotional products were very blatant in their branding.
 A calendar with a company’s phone number and address, a pen with a logo or a T-shirt in company colours.

 However, in these days of guerrilla marketing, more subtle and clever ways of promotion work extremely well.
-Examples of this are a Post-It Pad with every tenth page showing the company’s details, or foldable sun protection blind for windscreens which has the details on the inside, or even branding which ‘teases’ the company name or tagline (but no details).
+Examples of this are a Post-It Pad or foldable sun protection blind for windscreens which has the details on the inside, or even branding which ‘teases’ the company name or tagline (but no details).

 See the idea with creative promotional products is based on the fact that prospects become familiar with your details if they see them every day, so they stop noticing them.
 Far better in some instances to ‘pop up’ now and again and then your prospect remembers your company, or that he needs to call you to set up a meeting?